ILO-Motorenwerke

 The ILO-Motorenwerke GmbH 2-stroke motor company in Pinneberg, Germany existed from 1911 to 1990 and was one of the biggest manufacturers of two-stroke engines in Germany.
-The term ‘ILO’ comes from the artificial language Esperanto and means "tool".
-1n 1959 it was sold to Rockwell Manufacturing Company.
+The term ‘ILO’ comes from the constructed language Esperanto and means "tool".
+In 1959 it was sold to Rockwell Manufacturing Company.

 1911 to 1930s.
 The company was founded in Hamburg in 1911.
 The founder Heinrich Christiansen bought a bankrupt machine factory, with 25 employees producing a track tamper-compactor for Prussian railway construction.
 Around 1918 the first two-stroke engine was developed to motorize the tamper.
 The plant expanded across from the railway system in nearby Pinneberg.
 The tamper machine was sold to Krupp in 1922 to concentrate on motors for motorcycles and small trucks.
 1927 a bicycle auxiliary motor was developed and, in 1929 two-stroke ILO engines for agriculture tillers and pumps.
 In 1930s engines for three-wheel delivery vans were a big hit.

 1940–59.
 During World War II exclusively engines were manufactured – no war damage occurred.
 Engine construction was not allowed until 1947 but engines of the British Army on the Rhine were repaired and orders came from occupying forces.
 Many motorcycle manufacturers opted for ILO.
 In 1954, 1,500 people produced 184,000 units - making ILO the largest manufacturer of two-stroke engines in Germany.
 In 1957 Moped used ILO piano engines.
 Many motorcycle firms faced bankruptcy in 1959, forcing ILO to lay off 600 employees.
 Heinrich Christiansen's son, who took over from his father, negotiated the sale of the business to Rockwell Manufacturing Company that same year.
 Rockwell wasn't really interested in the motor business, they only wanted the facilities and trained workforce to serve as a European-based valve manufacturer for Rockwell's U.S. Valve Division.
 This planned use never occurred.
 In 1960, before Rockwell could redirect their efforts, small motor demand exploded with their entry in the fast-growing North American snowmobile business.
 This proved disastrous, not just because Rockwell's business model did not include 2-stroke motors, but because ILO was ill-prepared, technically and historically, to produce high performance motors as required by the market.